Autodesk-Forge/viewer-steampunked-morgan/README.md

 1. Clone this repo on your server (or local machine),

-2. Go in your project directory and edit the api.js file Put your CONSUMERKEY and CONSUMERSECRET keys onto the placeholders line #19 and #20.
+2. Go in your project directory and edit the api.js file.
+   Put your CONSUMERKEY and CONSUMERSECRET keys onto the placeholders line #19 and #20.

-3. You are done for the setup, launch the node server using the command '[sudo] node start.js'. sudo is required only on OSX and Linux.<br />
+3. You are done for the setup, launch the node server using the command '[sudo] node server.js'. sudo is required only on OSX and Linux.<br />
    * Windows<br />
    ```
    [set PORT=<port>]
-   node start.js
+   node server.js
    ```
    * OSX/Linux<br />
    ```
-   sudo [PORT=<port>] node start.js
+   sudo [PORT=<port>] node server.js
    ```
    <br />
    <b>Note:</b> the port argument can be omitted and default to port 5000.
 If port 80 is already in use by another